LearnEnglishfromzerothroughgames.

 Zero Translation

-No word lists, no flashcards.
-Kids pick up meaning from pictures, sounds, and play.
-The same way they learned their first language.
+No word lists, no flashcard translation drills.
+Learners pick up meaning from pictures, sounds, and play, then meet the same words again in new contexts.

 Invisible Spaced Repetition

 A word shows up again days later in a completely different game.
-Kids don't even notice they're reviewing.
+Review feels like play, not homework.

 Growth Mindset Built In

-Wrong answers don't end the game.
-Kids lose a heart, try again, and the word sticks better because they got it wrong first.
+Wrong answers do not end the session.
+Learners try again, get a clearer cue, and the word sticks better because the correction happens in context.

 The Game Wheel